 “The purpose of studying economics is not to acquire a set of ready-made answers to economic questions, but to learn how to avoid being deceived by economists.” – Joan Robinson

 My approach to teaching economic policy and theory emphasizes pluralism by introducing a number of schools of economic thought.
 By studying the variety of underlying assumptions and policy implications of theory, students become proficient in a number of intellectual traditions.
 When students learn that there are different perspectives in economics, their substantive knowledge of economics increases while they comprehend the social and political implications of different theories.
 For this reason, I design syllabi that balance teaching traditional economic theory with political economy perspectives.
-In the course I am teaching this semester, students are exposed to the theories of economic liberalism, as well as Polanyi’s critique of laissez-faire.
-In Economics of Health, we study traditional health economics material, such as the supply and demand for health services, as well as caring labor from a feminist economics lens and the socioeconomic determinants of racial health disparities.
 My goal is for students to develop an understanding of the complexity of economic questions and their relevance to real world problems and social justice issues.

 Sarah Lawrence College, Bronxville, NY